Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering: Abstract

 \section{Abstract}

-A necessary condition for understanding and predicting the properties of any material is knowledge of microscopic parameters which control these properties.
-In superconductors these parameters are the radius of the orbital motion of electrons bound in Cooper pairs $R_0$ and the radius of the field-induced currents $r_i$ caused by precession of the pairs; one more parameter, associated with $r_i$, is the number density of Cooper pairs $n_{cp}$.
+A necessary condition for understanding and predicting the properties of any material is knowledge of microscopic parameters which control these properties in a state of thermodynamic equilibrium.
+One can show (see, e.g., Ref.\,\cite{VK_book}), that in superconductors these parameters are the radius of the orbital motion of electrons bound in Cooper pairs $R_0$ and the radius of the field-induced currents $r_i$ caused by precession of the pairs; one more parameter, associated with $r_i$, is the number density of Cooper pairs $n_{cp}$.
 In this communication we report on the first measurements of these parameters in a type-II superconductor (niobium) by SANS (small-angle neutron scattering).
-Other approaches potentially applicable for measuring the microscopic parameters are considered.
+Other approaches to measuring the microscopic parameters are considered.
+Our work suggests novel avenues for studying superconductivity, important for disclosing its mechanisms in superconductors of all kinds.

 \